Mauro-C/Twitter-Personality-Analyzer/README.md

 # Twitter personality insights using IBM Watson

-This project fetches all of the posts from a specified Twitter user and utilizes IBM's Watson Personality Insights technology to predict their personality traits.
+This project feches all of the posts from a specified Twitter user and uses IBM's Watson API to predict their personality traits.
 Personality traits are determined by their tone, writing style, and various other factors.

 **Note** that this is not 100% accurate.
 Users with a low number of posts may not get accurate results.

 This project is written entirely in Javascript and uses the node.js & express.js frameworks.
 It took around 14 hours to make.
 I currently have no active server running this, but if you can run this yourself if you have a Twitter and Watson API key.

-I made this tool during the University of Houston CodeRed hackathon on Friday, November 20, 2015.
+I made this application during the University of Houston CodeRed hackathon on November 20, 2015.

 ----------